susanev/uw-stars-cse/142/weeks/week9/lecture-notes.md

 }
 ```
 ### Java8 Material
 _You are not required to know this .. just some extra fun.
-Note: You are not allowed to use any of this on the homeworks on the final exam._
+Note: You are not allowed to use any of this on the homeworks or the final exam._

 #### for each loop